-- • Develop students’ understanding of medieval women’s writing in the context of its linguistic, historical and religious context
+- Introduce students to medieval women’s writing and to analyse its emergence in the context of its linguistic, historical and religious context

-- • Encourage students to develop their own writing styles and abilities in the light of or by engaging with medieval women’s writing
+- Encourage students to develop their own writerly styles and abilities in the light of or by engaging with medieval women’s writing

 |001||Recognise the cultural importance of medieval women’s writing||K|